 Do you have any coinfections?
 If so, which ones?

-My LLMD believes I have Bartonella and Babesia based on symptoms.
-Testing was negative.
-I also EBV.
+My Lyme doctor believes I have Bartonella and Babesia based on symptoms.
+I also have Epstein-Barr Virus.

 What types of treatments have you tried?